This is how 2 referees rated Andrew:

 Here is a list of the subjects I feel comfortable teaching.
 If you are at all unsure please feel free to contact me with the topics you need and I will get right back to you.

-- Mathematics, Further Mathematics A-level or equivalent: any core or decision units, statistics and mechanics, AEA and STEP.
+- A-level Mathematics, Further Mathematics (or equivalent), including any core, decision, statistics and mechanics, AEA and STEP.

 - University Mathematics: particularly units relating to logic, sets, programming, or MATLAB-based.

 - A-level Computing/Computer Science (or equivalent).